Welcome to today's edition of the Rush 24-7 podcast.

 I believe Muammar Gaddafi makes his debut as an EIB guest host on Friday.

-Apparently he had a sudden yen for a midlife career change.
+Apparently, he had a sudden yen for a midlife career change.

-But today we are live from the Rush Limbaugh Show's Northern Frontier, Ice Station EIB in far northern New Hampshire, just a smidgenette south of the Quebec border.
+But today we are live from the Rush Limbaugh Show's Northern Frontier Ice Station EIB in far northern New Hampshire, just a smidgenette south of the Quebec border.

-Nothing much going by here, except the occasional lonesome moose and an armored Canadian black funeral mega hearse bus being delivered to Obama for his next tour of Small Town America.
+Nothing much going by here, except the occasional lonesome moose and an armored Canadian black funeral mega hearse bus being delivered to Obama for his next tour of small-town America, because nothing says hope and change like a giant armoured hearsemobile rumbling down Main Street.

-Uh great to be with you for the start of another week of excellence in broadcasting.
+Great to be with you for the start of another week of excellence in broadcasting.

-Uh President Obama has issued a statement from Martha's Vineyard on the situation in Tripoli.
+President Obama has issued a statement from Martha's Vineyard on the situation in Tripoli.

 I can't believe I read that with a straight face.